-Many people who need ABA therapy benefit from coming into the office for care.
-Yet, telehealth for ABA has proven to be highly effective for patients who prefer this approach, and it improves access for many people who don’t have another method of getting care.
+Many people who require ABA therapy benefit from coming into a dedicated practice space for care.
+Yet, telehealth for ABA therapy has proven to be highly effective for patients who prefer this approach, and it improves access for those who don’t have another method of getting care.

 The pandemic helped highlight the importance of connection — especially virtual connection — to clients.
-For many providers, offering ABA telehealth services has become critical to maintaining valuable connections and continuing care.
+For many providers, offering ABA telehealth services has become critical in maintaining valuable connections and continuing care.

-Read on to discover what telehealth ABA services are, how they work, and why they can be so beneficial.
+Read on to learn about telehealth ABA services, how they work, and why they can be so beneficial.

-Telehealth for ABA therapy is an alternative, remote means of providing in-person therapy in real-time.
-Telehealth ABA is usually conducted via two-way video conferencing, although it can also be done over the phone.
-Typically, these services are provided to patients who can’t physically make it to the practice or who lead busy lifestyles and prefer the convenience of telehealth.
+Telehealth for ABA therapy is an alternative, remote means of providing in-person therapy in real time.
+ABA telehealth is usually conducted via two-way video conferencing, although it can also be done over the phone.
+Typically, these services are provided to patients who can’t physically make it to the practice or who lead busy lifestyles and prefer the convenience of online consultations.

 The use of telehealth initially created several concerns for providers.
-Gray areas regarding insurance coverage, reimbursements, consent, and documentation weren’t fully understood when ABA and telehealth became more readily used.
-Furthermore, patients or their responsible parties had concerns of their own.
-Would telehealth ABA be covered by their insurance?
-Would the ABA telehealth activities and approaches be just as effective as if they were conducted in-person?
+Gray areas regarding insurance coverage, reimbursements, consent, and documentation weren’t fully understood when virtual services became more readily accessible.
+Furthermore, patients (or their responsible parties) had concerns of their own.
+Would telehealth be covered by their insurance?
+Would the ABA telehealth activities and approaches be as effective as if they were conducted in person?
 Would there be any additional costs involved?

-It’s true that telehealth ABA requires careful attention and perhaps a different approach to fulfilling patient requirements than in-office visits.
+It’s true that ABA therapy via telehealth requires careful attention and perhaps a different approach to fulfilling patient requirements than in-office visits.
 However, it can be effective and, more so, completely acceptable when it comes to insurance provider coverage.

-There are many studies that have been conducted demonstrating the effectiveness of an ABA telehealth method on patient progress, particularly since the onset of the pandemic.
-For example, a study published by Karen Nohelty in July 2021 sought to evaluate whether telehealth direct ABA therapy was effective, as measured by skill acquisition, in patients with Autism Spectrum Disorder (ASD).
+Many studies have been conducted demonstrating the effectiveness of an ABA telehealth method on patient progress, particularly since the onset of the pandemic.
+For example, a study published by Karen Nohelty in July 2021 sought to evaluate whether telehealth direct ABA therapy was effective, as measured by skill acquisition in patients with Autism Spectrum Disorder (ASD).
 The conclusion was that telehealth ABA treatment was indeed successful:

 “All participants acquired their target skills to mastery criteria and demonstrated maintenance of skills post-treatment.
 Furthermore, when assessed, generalization to family members was also shown.
 This study targeted a wide range of skills (i.e., social, language, adaptive), indicating that telehealth direct therapy can be used to teach skills across domains.
 Moreover, this study demonstrated that both DTT and NET strategies may be effectively implemented via telehealth.”

-There is another study worth delving into, entitled “Telehealth and Autism: Treating Challenging Behavior at Lower Cost that was published before the pandemic, in 2016.
-This study aimed to investigate whether young children with ASD and other developmental disabilities could be treated successfully at a reduced cost through telehealth, specifically training parents to implement various ABA techniques inside the home.
+Another study worth delving into, titled “Telehealth and Autism: Treating Challenging Behavior at Lower Cost” was published before the pandemic, in 2016.
+This study aimed to investigate whether young children with ASD and other developmental disabilities could be treated successfully at a reduced cost through telehealth, specifically telehealth ABA parent training, which equips parents to implement various ABA techniques inside the home.
 The study looked at three service delivery models, namely in-home therapy, clinic-based telehealth, and home-based telehealth.
 The findings were positive:

 “This research demonstrated that parents can use ABA procedures to successfully treat behavior problems associated with autism spectrum disorders regardless of whether treatment is directed by behavior consultants in person or via remote video coaching.”